Find Grad Schools

 43 Yearly Graduations

 The 16th most popular school in the country for criminal justice majors who are seeking their master's degree is Western Illinois University.
 Roughly 7,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,359 per year, while in-state graduate students, on average, pay $8,867 per year.
+The average in-state tuition for full-time undergraduates is $9,130 per year, while in-state graduate students, on average, pay $8,609 per year.
 During the most recent year for which we have data, 43 people received their master's degree in criminal justice from WIU.
-Of these students, 47% were women and 27% were members of underrepresented racial-ethnic groups.
+About 48% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 #17